timctho/VNect-tensorflow/README.md

 - 3.If you have OpenGL, you can run `run_demo_tf_gl.sh` for faster rendering of 3d joints.
 Otherwise, run `run_demo_tf.sh`

 # TODO
+ - Some bugs in detected 3D joint locations.
-Training part of your own model.
+ - Training part of model.